You must pay a court fee when you make your claim.

 The fee will be calculated for you if you make your claim online.

-You must use the paper claim form if you don’t know the exact amount - you can’t make a claim online.
+Use the paper claim form if you do not know the exact amount - you cannot make a claim online.

 Pay the court fee